Get Personal Loan Rates

 PenFed vs Lightstream

 If you have good to excellent credit, you should consider a personal loan through LightStream.
-LightStream is a division of SunTrust Bank which offers APRs starting at 3.34% with AutoPay for terms of up to seven years.
+LightStream is a division of SunTrust Bank which offers low APRs that vary by loan purpose for terms of up to seven years.
 Additionally, LightStream allows you to borrow between $5,000 and $100,000 and offers a 0.5% APR discount for borrowers using AutoPay.
 Its unique Rate Beat Program ensures that you're getting the best deal and rewards high-credit quality borrowers for shopping around.
 Borrowers who wish to use a personal loan to fund their education or business may need to look elsewhere, however, as LightStream restricts the use of personal loans for those purposes.